All Episodes

 Why was he so influential?

-So influential in fact that her Majesty Queen Elizabeth II was impacted.
+So influential, in fact, that Her Majesty Queen Elizabeth II was impacted.

-That's according to the crown.
+That's according to the Crown.

-Let's have a look at um Billy Graham.
+Let's have a look at Billy Graham.

-This is in I guess the uh 960s, I suppose, this revival.
+This is in, I guess, the 1960s, I suppose, this revival.

-check it out This is Yankee Stadium, New York.
+This is Yankee Stadium, New York.

 This is an historic hour.